f3d-app/f3d/doc/libf3d/03-OPTIONS.md

 ### `scene.force_reader` (_string_, optional, **on load**)

-Force a specific reader to be used, disregarding the file extension and file header.
+Force a specific reader to be used, disregarding the file extension and file content.
 See [user documentation](../user/02-SUPPORTED_FORMATS.md).

 CLI: `--force-reader`.